dikshamisra18/ConcurrentScheduler/README.md

 #### JobQueue

-The dispatcher removes the highest-priority job from the priority queue and places it into the buffered `JobQueue`.
+The dispatcher removes the highest-priority job from the priority queue and places it into `JobQueue`.
 Workers continuously listen on this channel and receive jobs as soon as they become available.

 Using channels eliminates the need for explicit synchronization while transferring jobs between concurrent components.